Vikas35Taliyan/Product-design-landingpage/readme.md

 </td>
 </tr>
 </table>
-## Time Takem
-- 8 hours

-### Skills Gained from this
+### Skills Gained from this Project.

-- Navbar using CSS flexbox.
+- Flexbox Basic Properties.
-- Wrote HTML code from scratch for this page.
+- Wrote HTML code from scratch for this Project.
-- Class, tag selector for HTML elements.
+- Targeting Classes.
-- Created cards for displaying contents in better formats with buttons.
+- Created cards using flexbox for displaying contents in better formats with buttons.

 ### Screenshot